gnustavo/git-server/README.md

 The scripts are still very crude.
 Follow this instructions:

 * Install a Ubuntu Server 12.04 machine from scratch.
-* Create a user called `git` and make it be able to sudo root.
+* Create a system user called `git` so that it's able to sudo root:

+	# useradd -r -m git

-* Install the `git` package.
+* Install the `git` package:

+	# apt-get install git

-* Log in as `git` and do as follows:
+* Log in as `git` and clone this repo:

+	# su - git
 	$ git clone git://github.com/gnustavo/git-server.git
 	$ cd git-server

+* Copy the configuration template and edit it according to your environment following the instructions in its comments.

 	$ cp server.conf.template server.conf
 	$ edit server.conf

+* Bootstrap the installation process, to check the configuration, install basic packages, clone the Git repository, and setup the environment.

+	$ ./bootstrap.sh

+* Build and install git.
+This is going to install the latest git in `/home/git/bin/git`.
+The script will be linked to `/home/git/bin/install-git.sh` so that it can be used later to install newer versions as they become available.

+	$ ./install-git.sh

+* Install RhodeCode.

-	$ ./install.sh
+	$ ./install-rhodecode.sh

-You must edit the file `server.conf` according with your environment, following the comments in it.

-The `install.sh` script simply runs the other scripts in this repo to install RhodeCode, and then to build a local git binary.

-The scripts use `sudo` in order to invoke some commands as root.
-So, you'll need to enable the git user to invoke sudo.

 At the end you should be able to point your browser to the `SERVERNAME` as configured in `SYSTEM-install.config`.